 Web design & system integration for Oxford University department

-The Department of Physics aspires to be a leader in their field – with cutting edge research and advanced experimental techniques to investigate nature at every scale.
+The University of Oxford’s Department of Physics aspires to be a leader in their field – with cutting edge research and advanced experimental techniques to investigate nature at every scale.
 They needed a fresh, modern website that catered for their very diverse audience and provided a new range of functionality to meet their current requirements.

 Fully integrating the website with existing systems has simplified and streamlined processes.